trychlos/pwix-options/README.md

         key3: value3
     }
 ```
-So you have to write a class which extends `pwixOptions.BaseOpt`  with one method for each configuration parameter:
+So you have to write a class which extends `Options.BaseOpt`  with one method for each configuration parameter:
 ```
-    export class myOptions extends pwixOptions.BaseOpt {
+    export class myOptions extends Options.BaseOpt {

         static Constants = [
             KEY_CONSTANT_A,